tgwt69/Discord-token-verifier/README.md

 ## Credits

-This project was originally created by _imjay
+This project was originally created by _imjay and enhanced with modern UI and additional features.

 ## Getting Started